ragalinapalaka/sorting-hat/README.md

 # sorting-hat
 ### An Introduction
-In Harry Potter, students are sorted into 4 houses (Gryffindor, Ravenclaw, Hufflepuff, and Slytherin), by a talking hat that can see inside their heads, but for people that want to be sorted in real life, the Wizarding World (formerly known as Pottermore), came out with a Sorting Hat Quiz.
-Basically, users answer 7 questions and are given their House at the end.
-I trained my own machine learning model to mimic the official Sorting Hat Quiz by using data compiled from over 2000+ sortings.
+At the Hogwarts School of Witchcraft & Wizardry in the Harry Potter universe, incoming students are sorted into four houses, Gryffindor, Ravenclaw, Hufflepuff, and Slytherin, by a talking hat that can see inside their heads.
+In real life, we can be sorted by the Sorting Hat Quiz on The Wizarding World website, an official part of the Harry Potter franchise.
+The quiz asks 7 questions and assigns a house based on the answers, but obviously, the logic used is unknown.
+I created a few machine learning models of the sorting hat quiz and trained them on 2000+ past sortings.
+The ML model using XGBoost, with an 86% accuracy, turns out to be much more accurate than the Random Forest model, at 75% accuracy, and a simple decision tree model.

 ### Try it out!
 Just download the jupyter notebook and code from this repository!